malone00edu/project_2/README.md

 **INTERACTIVE:**

 After calling make, type ' ./mysh ' to run the program.
+Input 'exit' to stop program.

 **///USE THESE COMMANDS TO TEST///** <br />